Man-made vs. Nature

 The fully closed position corresponds to the propulsion phase of the linear stroke when the propeller moves away from the boat providing propulsion.
 The fully open position corresponds to the retraction phase of the phase, when the propeller returns to its location closest to the boat; the key element is that on the return, the propeller has minimal water resistance, thus, “anisotropic” propeller.

-Note that the actual anisotropic propeller will have two states for the propulsion and retraction phases of the linear stroke cycle: fully closed (zero flow area – maximum propulsion efficiency) or fully open (minimal water resistance during the propeller’s return phase).
+Note that the anisotropic propeller has two states for the propulsion and resetting phases of the linear stroke cycle: fully closed (zero flow area – maximum propulsion efficiency) or fully open (minimal water resistance during the propeller’s return phase).
 As designed, the linear stroke will maximize the efficiency of the engine operating with no water rotation and maximum energy spent on propulsion.

-Position 1.
-Propeller Fully Closed, Propulsion Phase of the Stroke: Propeller is moving away from the boat providing propulsion
+Propeller Fully Closed, Propulsion Phase of the Stroke: Propeller is moving towards the stern providing propulsion

-Position 2.
-Propeller Fully Open; Reverse Phase of the Stroke: Propeller is being pulled towards the boat with the minimal water resistance
+Propeller Fully Open; Reset Phase of the Stroke: Propeller is being pulled towards the bow with the minimal water resistance

-The prototype propeller will use light carbon fiber blades arranged in a frame side-by-side as set of one-way flip-flop valves.
-The valves will be fully closed during its propulsion phase of the stroke and fully open during the return phase of stroke.
-The control of the carbon fiber valves will be passive and automatic: the water movement relative to the propeller will determine their open or close state during the stroke.
+The prototype propeller uses light carbon fiber blades arranged in a frame side-by-side as set of one-way flip-flop valves.
+The valves fully closed during its propulsion phase of the stroke and fully open during the return phase of stroke.
+The control of the carbon fiber valves is passive: the water movement relative to the propeller sets them open or close during the stroke automatically.